Yukihiro Ozaki

 He is a researcher in molecular spectroscopy in condensed phase, physical chemistry and analytical chemistry.
 He investigates basic studies and application of various spectroscopies, IR, Raman, NIR, FUV, and FIR/terahertz spectroscopy.
 He has made many achievements in spectroscopy which would be a bridge between the basis and the application.
 Recently, he is very active in application of quantum chemistry to molecular spectroscopy, developing a strong bridge between them.
 From 1999 to 2017, for 19 years in a row, he published more than 30 papers in a year and the number of his publications is now more than 1,000.
-In the eight years from 2010 to 2017, his papers have been cited more than 1,200 times in each year.
-His h-index is 69 and his citation index totals more than 22,000 so far.
+His h-index is 84 and his citation index totals more than 34,000 so far.